citizenmatt/resharper-preview-tab/README.md

 ## How do I get it? ##

-For ReSharper 8.0, simply install from the Extension Manager, available from the ReSharper menu.
+For ReSharper 9.0 and 8.x, simply install from the Extension Manager, available from the ReSharper menu.

-For ReSharper 7.1:

-- Download the latest zip file: [resharper-preview-tab.1.0.zip](https://github.com/citizenmatt/resharper-preview-tab/wiki/resharper-preview-tab.1.0.zip)
-- Extract everything
-- Run Install-PreviewTab.7.1.bat file

 ### Building ###

-To build the source, you need the [ReSharper 7.1 and 8.0 SDKs](http://www.jetbrains.com/resharper/download/index.html) installed.
-Then just open the src\resharper-preview-tab.sln file and build.
+The source contains projects for ReSharper 9.0 and 8.2.
+The SDKs are referenced as NuGet packages, and will automatically restore on first build.

 ### Version ###

-The current version is 1.0.
-It works with Visual Studio 2012 and 2013, and ReSharper 8.0 and 7.1.1 and later.
+The current version is 1.1.4.
+It works with Visual Studio 2012 and 2013, and ReSharper 9.0 and 8.x.
 See the [ReleaseNotes wiki page](https://github.com/citizenmatt/resharper-preview-tab/wiki/Release-Notes) for more details.

 ### Contributing ###